 - Some intercultural skills, experience and awareness

 - Some understanding of challenges related to newcomers’ transition into a new environment

-Volunteers are asked to complete the Equity Office Human Rights 101 Online Training.
+Volunteers are asked to complete the Equity Office AODA Human Rights 101 and Accessibility Online Training.
 Volunteers are also strongly encouraged to attend the in-person intercultural training at the QUIC, and to complete the QUIC introductory modules online.
 This training is meant to directly benefit your program activities by providing cross-cultural communication framework and skills.

-New volunteers must attend a program orientation session, and a program meeting.
+New volunteers must attend a Program Orientation Session.
 Please contact the program coordinator at QUICELS@queensu.ca if you have any questions.
 Thank you!